Maqshir/civ13-wiki/wiki/Guide_to_Cooking.md

 ~~Store in a cool, dry place, away from direct sunlight.~~

 Most foods will spoil and decay (read, vanish from existence) if left in the open.
 Some preserved, as well as canned food are an exception and will last as long the world does (until the end of the round).
+Scattered food may also attract pests, such as mice.

+Finding a formerly bursting-at-the-seams pantry devoid of its delicious contents may very well reduce a hungry soul to tears.
+Fortunately, there are ways to extend the shelf life of your food stock, which boil down to storing food inside any crate or a fridge.

 Check **[here](Food_Decay_Times "wikilink")** for the decay times for different **unstored** foods.

 **Meat and fish products also rot!
 It takes half the time of full decay!** Meaning, it takes a meat slab 15 minutes to decay, but it will become rotten after 7.5 minutes.

-Finding a formerly bursting-at-the-seams pantry devoid of its delicious contents may very well reduce a hungry soul to tears.
-Fortunately, there are ways to extend the shelf life of your food stock, which boil down to storing food inside any crate or a fridge.

 Decay time for the food stored in a **crate** is **doubled**.